CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 ## Results

-Summary of all tasks done on this work is as follows: For details, please visit the article.
+Visual demonstration of all tasks done on this work and their results are as follows: For more details, please visit the article.

 <p align="center">
 <img src='img/main_figure.png' width=512/>